ietf-wg-ohai/oblivious-http/draft-thomson-offs-protocol.md

 ## Applicability

-Oblivious HTTP has limited applicability.
+Oblivious Forwarding For HTTP has limited applicability.
 Many uses of HTTP benefit from being able to carry state between requests, such as with cookies ({{?RFC6265}}), authentication (Section 11 of {{?I-D.ietf-httpbis-semantics}}), or even alternative services ({{?RFC7838}}).
-Oblivious HTTP seeks to prevent this sort of linkage, which requires that applications not carry state between requests.
+Oblivious Forwarding For HTTP seeks to prevent this sort of linkage, which requires that applications not carry state between requests.

-Oblivious HTTP is primarily useful where privacy risks associated with possible stateful treatment of requests are sufficiently negative that the cost of deploying this protocol can be justified.
-Oblivious HTTP is simpler and less costly than more robust systems, like Prio ({{PRIO}}) or Tor ({{Dingledine2004}}), which can provide stronger guarantees at higher operational costs.
+Oblivious Forwarding For HTTP is primarily useful where privacy risks associated with possible stateful treatment of requests are sufficiently negative that the cost of deploying this protocol can be justified.
+Oblivious Forwarding For HTTP is simpler and less costly than more robust systems, like Prio ({{PRIO}}) or Tor ({{Dingledine2004}}), which can provide stronger guarantees at higher operational costs.

-Oblivious HTTP is more costly than a direct connection to a server.
+Oblivious Forwarding For HTTP is more costly than a direct connection to a server.
 Some costs, like those involved with connection setup, can be amortized, but there are several ways in which oblivious HTTP is more expensive than a direct request:

 * Each oblivious request requires at least two regular HTTP requests, which adds latency.